alkue-com/prompts-mcp/README.md

 }
 ```

-The exact location of the `mcp.json` configuration file depends on your MCP client.
+The exact location of the `mcp.json` configuration file depends on your
+MCP client.

 ### Configuration

-The `PROMPTS_DIR` environment variable is **required** and must be set to the path containing your `.md` files.
+The `PROMPTS_DIR` environment variable is **required** and must be set to
+the path containing your `.md` files.

-The server will exit with an error if `PROMPTS_DIR` is not set or if the directory doesn't exist.
+The server will exit with an error if `PROMPTS_DIR` is not set,
+or if the directory doesn't exist.

 ## Development